muratk3n/thirdwave/en/README.md

 .. after he tried so hard to hang on.. 😢

-"Israeli opposition parties reach agreement to oust Prime Minister Benjamin Netanyahu"
+WaPo: "Israeli opposition parties reach agreement to oust Prime Minister Benjamin Netanyahu"

 ---